 We are a World Class Problem Solving business.
 We focus on making money for our client companies by guiding them to think in terms of high ROI solutions to their problems.
-By high ROI, we mean ideas with at least 50 to 1 ROI.
-Our target is 100 to 1 ROI.
+By high ROI, we mean ideas with at least 50 to 1 ROI but our ideal target is 100 to 1 ROI.
 In other words, we don’t think that it is acceptable to “just solve the problem.”
-You need to think in terms of ROI on every problem solved.
+You need to think in terms of “High ROI” on every problem solved.

 We work with our client “problem solving teams” to understand the basics of problem solving in the context of the Scientific Paradigm.
 The Scientific Paradigm gives us a time tested process that we use to guide our client problem solving teams to highly profitable solutions.

 The 5/67 Problem Solving approach uses the Scientific Paradigm.
 This focus requires a clear definition of a problem and a steadfast commitment to obtain all data that is relevant to the problem.

 Analysis prior to a good Definition and Measurement phase is just Guessing and Hoping (i.e. Intuition).

 This process began as a training program about lean manufacturing as preached by Taiichi Ohno, the original developer of the Toyota Production System.
 But there was a glitch.
 One of the class attendees couldn’t read and she would have been lost in a training program which involved reading slides.